Rhino FCP

 Security

-• “Sentimental analysis based federated learning privacy detection in fake web recommendations using blockchain model” introduces a privacy-focused system for detecting fake web recommendations by integrating sentiment analysis, federated learning, and blockchain technology.
+• Sentimental analysis based federated learning privacy detection in fake web recommendations using blockchain modelintroduces a privacy-focused system for detecting fake web recommendations by integrating sentiment analysis, federated learning, and blockchain technology.
 The model achieves high accuracy (up to 99%) in identifying fake content, leveraging a generative convolutional Bernoulli Bayes neural network for feature extraction and classification.

-• An intelligent federated learning boosted cyberattack detection system for Denial-Of-Wallet attack using advanced heuristic search with multimodal approaches”: This study proposes the CDMDOW-AMOAFL model, a novel federated learning-based system designed to detect and mitigate Denial-of-Wallet (DoW) cyberattacks.
+• This study "An intelligent federated learning boosted cyberattack detection system for Denial-Of-Wallet attack using advanced heuristic search with multimodal approaches" proposes the CDMDOW-AMOAFL model, a novel federated learning-based system designed to detect and mitigate Denial-of-Wallet (DoW) cyberattacks.
 It employs z-score normalization and Harris Hawk Optimization (HHO) for feature selection, combined with an ensemble of GRU, TCN, and CAE models whose hyperparameters are tuned by a Modified Marine Predator Algorithm (MMPA), achieving a superior accuracy of 98.12%.

-• An efficient trustworthy cyberattack defence mechanism system for self guided federated learning framework using attention induced deep convolution neural networks”: This paper presents the CDMFL-AIDCNN technique, an advanced self-guided federated learning framework that uses attention-induced deep convolutional neural networks for robust cyberattack defense in distributed systems.
+• An efficient trustworthy cyberattack defense mechanism system for self guided federated learning framework using attention induced deep convolution neural networks”: This paper "LSTM-JSO framework for privacy preserving adaptive intrusion detection in federated IoT networks" presents the CDMFL-AIDCNN technique, an advanced self-guided federated learning framework that uses attention-induced deep convolutional neural networks for robust cyberattack defense in distributed systems.
 This approach achieved impressive accuracy values of 99.07% on the CIC-IDS-2017 and 98.64% on the UNSW-NB15 datasets, leveraging a hybrid classification model optimized by a Growth Optimizer (GO).

 • LSTM-JSO framework for privacy preserving adaptive intrusion detection in federated IoT networks”: A novel framework proposed in this paper enhances intrusion detection in IoT systems through a decentralized FL approach by dynamically optimizing hyperparameters using the Joint Strategy Optimization (JSO) algorithm.
 The model achieves superior performance and robustness across various IoT datasets, including 99.5% accuracy on the TON_IoT dataset.